Best Online Master’s Degrees in: Biblical Studies

 Moody Biblical College was given the award for best online master's degree in biblical studies for library and research support.
 The school's Crowell Online Library has a wealth of resources specifically designed to meet the needs of distance learners.
 Students will have access to electronic library catalogs, full-text databases, reference collections, online tutorials and indexes, and eBooks.
 Distance learners can also request books and library materials be sent directly to them from the library.
 If the resource is not available through the Crowell Library, interlibrary loan privileges are also available.
 With all this considered, Moody Biblical College was awarded the top spot for library and research support.

-Northwestern College was chosen as the best online master’s degree in biblical studies for faculty credentials.
-This small, private institution based in Saint Paul, Minn., was ranked among the top 20 regional colleges in the Midwest by U.S. News & World Report in 2012.
-A strong group of faculty members combined with small class sizes form the foundation of the school’s academic reputation.
+University of Northwestern – St. Paul was chosen as the best online master's degree in biblical studies for faculty credentials.
+This small, private institution based in Saint Paul, Minn., was ranked among the top 20 regional colleges in the Midwest by U.S. News & World Report.
+A strong group of faculty members combined with small class sizes form the foundation of the school's academic reputation.
 Instructors are experienced in their field and trained to work with the varied needs of distance learners.
-For these reasons, Northwestern College was placed at the top of our list for faculty credentials.
+For these reasons, University of Northwestern – St. Paul was placed at the top of our list for faculty credentials.

 Prior Learning Options

-Northwestern College was chosen as the top online master’s degree in biblical studies for prior learning options.
+University of Northwestern – St. Paul was chosen as the top online master's degree in biblical studies for prior learning options.
 Incoming students at the graduate level have the opportunity to earn advanced course placement.
-This allows students who have earned a grade of B or higher in related courses to transfer up to 9 credits to the master’s degree program in theological studies.
+This allows students who have earned a grade of B or higher in related courses to transfer up to 9 credits to the master's degree program in theological studies.
 Eligible course topics for transfer may include biblical studies, biblical languages, theology, church history, or ministry.
-Classes must have been completed at Northwestern College or another accredited institution.
+Classes must have been completed at University of Northwestern – St. Paul or another accredited institution.

 Explore a Master's Degree in Biblical Studies